EliGiggles/AOE-projects/Capacitors.md

+Q=CV
+If a capacitor has V volts across its terminals and capacitance C, then it has Q columbs of charge on each terminal

 Coulombs: units of charge.
 One Coulomb of charge will sustain a current of one amp for one second

 plate area A, seperation d